 This will normally include:

 - Removal and re-glue of bridge

 JLD Bridge System

-Another new product on the market called the JLD bridge system can also help prevent future belly bulging and is highly recommended.
+Another new product on the market is called the JLD bridge system.
+It can also help prevent future belly bulging and is highly recommended.
 It works so well that all Breedlove guitars are equipped with it right from the factory!
 This system goes into the body of the acoustic guitar and uses a few screws to fasten through the bridge holes.

 Acoustic guitar belly bulge is a common issue that many players face.
-It can be caused by different factors such as humidity, string tension, and even the light bracing of the guitar itself.
+It can be caused by different factors.
+Things such as humidity, string tension, and even the light bracing of the guitar itself.

 How much belly bulge is acceptable on an acoustic guitar?